 As one of the largest lakes in existence, Lake Agassiz was around to provide water to all manner of creatures.
 From the giant ground sloth to the woolly mammoth, all came to sate their thirst thanks to the lake.

 There was also plenty of fish to go around, as the lake was rich in its own life.
 These fish included:

 The silt formed at the bottom of the glacial lake was rich in nutrients, and when the lake eventually flooded the Red River Valley, that silt was deposited there and can still be found today.

 Over 700 miles across and 200 miles wide, Lake Agassiz was an essential resource for its time.
 Through thousands of years, the lake changed in size and depth, outlets forming and closing at the ice sheet shifted until, eventually, the lake drained away completely.

 It is critical to our understanding of ourselves and our planet to know these facts.
-Lake Agassiz helped transform the climate at the end of an ice age, filling much of the lakes that we know today.
+Lake Agassiz helped transform the climate at the end of the ice age, filling much of the lakes that we know today.